-Peter Goldring has served the people of Edmonton East as their Member of Parliament for almost 16 years since being first elected on June 2, 1997.
+Peter Goldring has served the people of Edmonton East as their Member of Parliament for over 18 years since being first elected on June 2, 1997.
 He has been a strong voice for the riding in Ottawa, bringing national attention to constituents’ concerns on many issues, such as Canadian unity, veterans’ affairs, housing affordability, health care and criminal justice.

 Other Parliamentary Roles

 In 1997, Peter Goldring was appointed the Official Opposition Chief Critic for Veterans Affairs and a member of the Shadow Cabinet, a position that he held for more than three years.
 He served as Deputy Critic for Intergovernmental Affairs (Canadian Unity) in 1997-98 (Party leader Preston Manning was the Chief Critic) and in June 1999, was appointed to head up the Alberta MP Caucus Election Readiness, a position he held until the federal election in November 2000.
 In April 2000, Peter was appointed as the Official Opposition Housing Critic and in August of that year was appointed Deputy Critic for National Defence and Public Works.
 In June 2001 he was appointed Critic for Public Works.
 From 1997 to late 2001, Peter served as a member of the Standing Committee on National Defence and Veterans Affairs (SCONDVA), and then was elected Vice-Chair of the committee in early 2001.